vtog/labGuides/source/ocp/local-mirror-registry.rst

         }
       }

 #.
 Create the following "imageset-config.yaml" file.
-In my file below I'm
+In the file below I'm
-   mirroring OCP v4.12.
+   mirroring OCP v4.12, more specifically only v4.12.2.
 I've also added some additional operators and images.

    .. important:: Be sure path in imageURL (line 5)  matches the path assigned for "quayRoot".

    .. code-block:: bash
-      :emphasize-lines: 5
+      :emphasize-lines: 5,10-12

       kind: ImageSetConfiguration
       apiVersion: mirror.openshift.io/v1alpha2